Free-Floating Planets, Survivor Planets, Captured Planets and Binary Planets from Stellar Flybys

 \section{Properties of FFP, SSP, CP and BP for different flyby Pericenter distances}

-In \ref{sec: Numerical results_FFP}-\ref{sec: Numerical results_CP}, we have presented the semi-major axis (SMA) and eccentricity distributions of FFPs, SSPs, CPs over all dimensionless flyby pericenter distances ($\tilde q=q/a_2$).
+In Section~\ref{sec: Numerical results_FFP}-\ref{sec: Numerical results_CP}, we have presented the semi-major axis (SMA) and eccentricity distributions of FFPs, SSPs, CPs over all dimensionless flyby pericenter distances ($\tilde q=q/a_2$).
 However, the distributions of SMA and eccentricity for different $\tilde q$'s are quite different.
-In this appendix, we present these distributions for select values of $\tilde q$'s.
-We chose five $\tilde q$ values less than 1 and five $\tilde q$ values greater than 1.
+Here, we present these distributions for select values of $\tilde q$'s.
+We choose five $\tilde q$ values less than 1 and five $\tilde q$ values greater than 1.

 From the analysis presented in the main text, we know that there is no difference in the behaviors of the inner planet and the outer planet when proper scalings are applied.
 Here we focus on the results for the outer planet.